fraserdominicdavid/geotech-pandas/docs/index.rst

       The reference guide contains a detailed description of the functions, modules, and objects included in ``geotech-pandas``.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

+    .. grid-item-card:: Contribution
+      :link: contribution/index
+      :link-type: doc

+      :material-regular:`groups;5em`
+      ^^^

+      Saw a typo in the documentation?
+Want to improve existing functionalites?
+The contribution guidlines will guide you through the process of improving ``geotech-pandas``.